SAP-docs/preview.developer.concur.com/src/api-reference/authentication/oauth2-app-mgmt-tool.md

 # OAuth 2.0 Application Management Tool

 The OAuth 2.0 Application Management tool enables clients who have Client Web Services to generate Client IDs (App IDs) and Client Secrets without contacting SAP Concur support.
-The new tool also enables clients to create OAuth 2.0 compliant applications.
+It also enables clients to create OAuth 2.0 compliant applications.
 In order to complete the workflow, you must first contact Client Web Services to request that the OAuth 2.0 Application Management tool be enabled for your entity.

-Once the tool is enabled, an admin with the Web Services Administrator role will see a link to the OAuth 2.0 Application Management tool on the Authentication Administration page.
+Once the tool is enabled, an admin with the Web Services Administrator role will have a link to the OAuth 2.0 Application Management tool on the Authentication Administration page.

 >**NOTE**: For admins working with Standard entities, a user with the **Can Administer** permission has the Web Services Administrator role.